superfly/docs/flyctl/cmd/flyctl_platform_regions.md

 ### About

-View a list of regions where Fly has edges and/or datacenters
+View a list of regions where Fly has edges, WireGuard gateways, and/or datacenters

 ### Usage
 ```